Go to main content

 • INSEE data (DADS survey) and DARES

-A difference exceeding 10% in the company's disfavor is generally considered an alert signal in terms of attractiveness and retention.
+A difference exceeding 10% in the company's disfavor is generally considered a red flag in terms of attractiveness and retention.

-Compensation grids make salary decisions objective and guarantee internal equity.
-They rely on job evaluation methods (Hay method, points method, etc.) that weight criteria such as technical skills, autonomy, management responsibility, and business impact.
+Compensation grids allow for objective salary decisions and guarantee internal equity.
+They rely on job evaluation methods (Hay method, point method, etc.) that weight criteria such as technical expertise, autonomy, managerial responsibility and business impact.

-Each classification level corresponds to a salary range (salary band), generally defined by a minimum, a midpoint, and a maximum.
-This structure facilitates management of individual raises and limits discrimination risks.
+Each classification level corresponds to a salary range ("salary band"), generally defined by a minimum, a midpoint and a maximum.
+This structure facilitates the management of individual raises and limits discrimination risks.

-The document management related to compensation generates significant volumes of documents to validate, sign, and archive: employment contract amendments, salary increase letters, profit-sharing agreements, electronic pay slips, etc. Electronic signature represents a concrete response to these challenges, allowing to reduce processing times by 60 to 80% according to sectoral experience feedback, while guaranteeing the probative value of documents.
+Compensation-related document management generates a significant volume of documents to validate, sign and archive: amendments to employment contracts, salary increase letters, profit-sharing agreements, electronic pay slips, etc. Electronic signature for HR provides a concrete answer to these challenges, reducing processing times by 60 to 80% according to industry feedback, while guaranteeing the legal value of documents.

-To deepen the fundamentals of document dematerialization, consult our guide.
+To deepen your understanding of document dematerialization fundamentals, consult our complete electronic signature guide.

 Directive (EU) 2023/970 of May 10, 2023 represents a major shift in European salary governance.
 Its main obligations, progressively applicable between 2026 and 2031, include: